-Rear Admiral Bill Goodwin graduated from the University of South Carolina and was commissioned in May of 1975.
-He was designated a naval aviator in February 1977.
+A native of Dublin, Ga., Rear Adm.
+Bill Goodwin graduated from the University of South Carolina and was commissioned in May of 1975.
+He was designated a Naval Aviator in February 1977.

-His decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Air Medal, Navy Commendation Medal, Navy Achievement Medal, as well as numerous unit commendations and awards.
+His decorations include the Navy Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Air Medal, Navy Commendation Medal, Navy Achievement Medal, as well as numerous unit commendations and awards.

 Goodwin retired from active duty in June 2010 after 35 years of service.
 He is currently employed by Auburn University as Director, Nuclear Power Generation Systems Program in the College of Engineering.